numbas/editor/docs/exam/reference.rst

     Show student's name?
         If ticked, the student's name is shown on the results page after the exam has finished.
         The student's name is only available when running the exam through a VLE - exams run standalone do not know the student's name.

+    Pass threshold
+        Define a pass/fail threshold for the student's total score, as a percentage of the available marks.
+        The pass/fail message will be displayed when the student ends the exam.
+        If this is set to zero, then no message is displayed.

     Introduction
         This text is shown to the student on the front page, before the exam starts.